 The Meccano Magic Motor is well designed and strongly constructed, and is fitted with a powerful spring giving a long and steady run.
 It is non-reversing.
-Each Magic Motor is supplied with a separate ‡" fast Pulley and three pairs of Driving Bands of different lengths.
-It is capable of driving all light models built with the smaller Outfits.
+Each Motor is supplied with a separate ‡ fast Pulley and three pairs of Driving Bands of different lengths.